gardener/gardener/docs/concepts/node-agent.md

 ![Design](./images/gardener-nodeagent-architecture.drawio.svg)

 This figure visualizes the overall architecture of the `gardener-node-agent`.
-It starts with the downloader OSC being transferred through the userdata to a machine through the `machine-controller-manager` (MCM).
+It starts with the operating system config (OSC) being transferred through the userdata to a machine through the `machine-controller-manager` (MCM).
 The bootstrap phase of the `gardener-node-agent` will then happen as described in the previous section.

 ## Reasoning